winston-li/k8s-kafka/README.md

 -----
 ##### TODO:
 * Kubernetes 1.0.x doesn't support emptyDir volumes for containers running as non-root (it's commit in master branch, not v1.0.0 branch, refer to https://github.com/kubernetes/kubernetes/pull/9384 & https://github.com/kubernetes/kubernetes/issues/12627).
 Use root rather than kafka user instead at this moment.
-* How to decouple the deployment assumption of etcd & container?
+* To decouple the deployment assumption of etcd & container.
 It's guaranteed that etcd must have been serving on master, but not necessary on minions/nodes.
-	* Any way to access master's etcd from a container on minions?
-	* To specify it as environment variable on yaml is a way, any more interoperable ways among clusters?
+	* Query kubernetes service's endpoint to construct etcd2's endpoint on master.